vdsm/virtual-dsm/readme.md

      --network vlan --ip=192.168.0.100
     ```

-    This has the advantage that you don't need to do any portmapping anymore.
+    This also has the advantage that you don't need to do any portmapping anymore.

-  * ### How do I change the amount of CPU/RAM? ###

-    By default an amount of 512MB RAM and 1 vCPU is allocated to the container.

-    To increase this you can add the following environment variabeles:

-    ```
-    environment:
-      CPU_CORES: "4"
-      RAM_SIZE: "2048M"
-    ```

   * ### How do I install a specific version of vDSM? ###